mickeyshaughnessy/MetaRecipes/README.md

 #Redis
   Redis is a distributed, in-memory key-value store we use as the basic database for recipes.

   A Redis server can be instantiated on the localhost by executing `redis-server` on the command line and leaving the window open.

+  A running Redis is required for the recipe server to connect to.

-  On restart the server may need to be restarted.
+  On laptop restart the server may need to be restarted.

   To install:
   `conda install redis`
   `conda install redis-py`

 ------------

+#Notes
 different taxonomies:
 	ingredients - meat, vegetable, flour, maple, banana, ... cooking method - roast, fry, slow cooker, no cook, bake, ...